-Earlier, we defined a signal as a physical object (matter, radiation) that moves energy from one place to another.
+Earlier, we defined a signal as a physical object (matter or radiation) that moves energy from one place to another.
 This section focuses on radiant signals only (or just signals for short).
-The most common radiant signal is light (photons of electromagnetic radiation).
-In addition to making measurements on passing objects, sensors can also make measurements by detecting radiant signals.
+The best example of a radiant signal is a photon of electromagnetic radiation (light waves, radio waves, and so on).
+As well as making measurements on passing objects, sensors can also make measurements by detecting radiant signals.
 The best example of this is an astronomical telescope.
 It's usually not possible to travel to distant astronomical objects, so astronomers are left with the only source of data left to them: the incoming signals hitting their detectors.
 It's true that the ultimate source of the signal is distant, but the detection event itself is a local measurement on the signal as it arrives at the local sensor.
 The only difference is that the signal usually refers back to a distant, non-local object.

 Astronomers make use of all the incoming radiant signals they can get their eager hands on: